-- An area of special attention of German BGC-Argo has been the development, characterization and improvement of chemical sensors for float application.
+- An area of special attention of German BGC-Argo has been the development, characterization and improvement of chemical and bio-optical sensors for float application.
 This included lab and field evaluations and the development of best practices and data reduction protocols.

 - Areas of preferential deployments so far have been subpolar North Atlantic, Arctic and Southern Ocean, “shadow zones” in Northeast Atlantic and Southeast Pacific Ocean, subtropical gyres, and Black Sea.
 The regional foci, however, are primarily driven by research questions that are developed in the context of specific project and as such as generally open and flexible.

 The German contribution to global BGC-Argo is supported through various sources of funding.